 So I stopped everything.
 I stopped!
 I started doing what worked for me.
 I began taking the correct medications that worked for me on time, every day.
 I found the supplements that fit my needs and an exercise program that worked for me.
 I ate what I found to be healthy and stopped obsessing over food.
 I found new hobbies that I could do and that I enjoyed.
 When I was tired, I rested.

 I found out who this new Kim was going to be.
 A 5’2″ blonde woman with fluctuating weight.
 I have a husband that loves me unconditionally as I love him.
-I am a dog mom, blogger, author, and a copywriter.
+I am a dog mom, blogger, and an author.
 This is my life now.
 It is a GOOD life, a healthy life, a fulfilling life.
 Was it what I had imagined?
 No. It’s better!